davidschlachter/sharepoint-like/README.md

 # sharepoint-like
-A 'Like' button for posts on SharePoint 2010
+A simple back-end for a ‘Like’ button, written in NodeJS with MongoDB.